MIT-SPARK/estimation-contracts/data/README.md

 # data folder

-This folder is designed to contain the data for the panorama stitching experiments in the paper "Estimation Contracts for Outlier-Robust Geometric Perception".
+This folder is designed to contain the data for the panorama stitching experiments in the paper **Estimation Contracts for Outlier-Robust Geometric Perception**.
 Please download the data from: [link to panorama stitching data](https://drive.google.com/drive/folders/1CppsDdU98PgG939aV0ZaaBcVYRLrgI9O?usp=sharing).

 After downloading the data, this folder should look like this: